Jiaqing Emperor Yong Yan — Monarch that Followed The Doctrine of The Golden Mean

 Therefore, Jiaqing Emperor spent most of his reign period trying to deal with arising problems nationwide, and to recover the prosperity of his kingdom.

 He was a diligent, qualified monarch to maintain his kingdom, however, not an innovative one that could make big changes or solve social problems thoroughly.

 Portrait of Jiaqing Emperor Yong Yan, By Court Painter of the Qing Dynasty — Palace Museum

 Talented, Polite Prince Yong Yan

 Yong Yan was the 15th son of his father Qianlong Emperor, who loved the young Yong Yan but only treated him as a smart, adorable little prince.

 With his growing up, half of his older brothers passed away, while others were either too weak or disrespectful.
 Among them, prince Yong Yan was smart, brave, diligent, righteous, and benevolent.

-Hence, when he was 13, Yong Yan started to be considered and educated as the heir of the Qing Empire.
+Hence, when he was 13, Yong Yan started to be considered and educated to be the heir of the Qing Empire.

 Besides learning to be a good monarch, prince Yong Yan was also a big fan of Beijing Opera.
-He loved watching and directing performances, include selecting actors and music, setting stages, and guiding rehearses.
+He loved watching and directing performances, including selecting actors and music, setting stages, and guiding rehearses.

 A few decades later, Yong Yan got the throne from his father when he was 36 years old, but achieved actual power until his father passed away three years later.

 Gem Decorated Gold Ceremonial Wine Cup (Jin Ou Yong Gu Bei) of the Qianlong Emperor — Palace Museum (Photo by Dongmaiying)

 The Diligent and Frugal Jiaqing Emperor

 After Yong Yan, now the Jiaqing Emperor, obtained centralized power, he soon realized that his father left to him an empire with a fancy outfit, but an empty and corrupted inside.